RG-BCS/reinforcement-learning-algorithms/DQN_PyTorch_cartpole/README.md

 # Deep Q-Network (DQN) on CartPole-v1

-This project implements a Deep Q-Network (DQN) agent to solve the classic **CartPole-v1** environment from OpenAI Gym.
+This project implements a Deep Q-Network (DQN) agent with a *Target Network* to solve the classic **CartPole-v1** environment from OpenAI Gym.
 The agent learns to balance a pole on a moving cart by interacting with the environment and learning from experience using reinforcement learning.

 ---